saurabh22suman/oreo.io-v3/issue_tracker.md

 - Enhancement: Truncate long project names in the table with tooltip on hover (using title attribute).
 Status: implemented in working tree; pending user review.
 - Enhancement: Replace text sort arrows with small SVG icons for clarity.
 Status: implemented.

+## 2025-08-31 — Work-in-progress 404 and layout polish

+- Fix: NotFound page now shows only the work-in-progress illustration and no header/copy to match current UX request.
+File: `frontend/src/pages/NotFoundPage.tsx`.
+Status: done.
+- Fix: Docs page now re-uses the NotFound/work-in-progress UI while documentation is being prepared.
+File: `frontend/src/pages/DocsPage.tsx`.
+Status: done.
+- Tweak: Centered the 404/work-in-progress image and constrained its container to avoid unnecessary vertical scrolling on the page by using a min-height relative to the viewport minus top navbar (min-h-[calc(100vh-64px)]) and overflow-hidden on the NotFound container.
+Status: done; please verify across breakpoints.

+Checks / Follow-ups:

+- Verify left sidebar occupies full viewport height on all pages and breakpoints.
+Relevant files: `frontend/src/components/Layout.tsx`, `frontend/src/index.css` (look for `.layout-with-sidebar .sidebar { height: calc(100vh - 64px); }`).
+Status: manual verification needed in browser; evidence so far: `Layout` was updated to apply `.layout-with-sidebar` when user is present.
+- If vertical scroll remains visible on NotFound/Docs routes, consider removing vertical padding on the `main` element for those routes or explicitly setting `overflow: hidden` on the page container.
+Status: pending (no further changes committed).

+## 2025-08-31 — Dashboard refinements

+- Change: Removed the "Resume Previous Project" button from the Dashboard header in favor of a single primary CTA for creating projects.
+File: `frontend/src/pages/DashboardPage.tsx`.
+Status: done.
+- Change: Replaced the project card grid with a table view on Dashboard (columns: Name, Datasets, Last Modified) to match the Projects listing pattern.
+File: `frontend/src/pages/DashboardPage.tsx`.
+Status: done.
+- Change: Removed the "Recent Changes" section from Dashboard to simplify the landing experience.
+File: `frontend/src/pages/DashboardPage.tsx`.
+Status: done.

+Follow-ups:

+- Verify table responds to long project names (truncation) — consider adding `title` attributes or truncation styles if needed.
+Status: manual QA.
+- Consider reintroducing a compact Recent Changes widget elsewhere (e.g., an expandable side panel) if users ask for quick activity.
+Status: deferred.